-A weapon's bulk determines the speed class of attacks made with the weapon and whether it requires one or two hands.
-Add double your Strength and your Size and consult the table to the right to determine the highest bulk weapon you can wield in each category.
-If the weapon's bulk is greater than that shown for your heavy category, then you cannot effectively wield the weapon.
+A weapon's heft determines whether it is classified as a light, one-handed, two-handed, or heavy weapon for you.
+Add double your Strength and your Size and consult the table to the right to determine the highest heft weapon you can wield in each category.
+If the weapon's heft is greater than that shown for your heavy category, then you cannot effectively wield the weapon.

 |Two Hands||Primary Hand||Off Hand|

-A weapon's reach is listed in yards.
-In order to use the weapon effectively in melee, the target must be in reach.
-The first number is the optimal reach, while the numbers in parenthesis indicate the minimum and maximum reach.
-Certain abilities and effects apply only when at the optimal reach.
-If you attack a target that is not at the weapon's optimal reach, you take a -1 penalty to your attack roll for each yard difference.
+A weapon's reach is listed as a range of values in yards.
+In order to use the weapon effectively in melee, the target must be within the range of your weapon's reach.
+If no reach is listed, then that weapon cannot be used to make melee attacks.
+Each melee weapon also has an optimal reach, which is 1 greater than the minimum reach.
+If you attack a target that is at your weapon's optimal reach, you gain a +1 bonus to your attack roll.
 Round distances to the nearest yard for purposes of determining if a target is within reach.

 Durability (Optional Rule)

 Weapons wear out over time and must be maintained and repaired frequently in order to continue to function well.
 Whenever you make an attack roll with a weapon and either die lands on a result of 1, you reduce the durability of your weapon by 1 point.
 This represents gradual dulling, minor chips, bowstrings wearing out, and so on.
-When the durability is reduced below half of its normal maximum, the effective weapon quality is reduced by one step until it is repaired, except that it retains its normal maximum durability.
+When the durability is reduced below half of its normal maximum, the weapon has a -1 penalty to accuracy and damage.
 If the durability reaches 0, the weapon breaks and cannot be used effectively.
 Magical weapons that break lose their special abilities but still detect as magical and function normally once repaired.